Dynamic content

 Dynamic Content has the following advantages:

-• Dynamic Content is integrated with the CMS core and the parsing engine is optimized to improve performance.
+- CMS core integrates dynamic content and optimizes the parsing engine to improve performance.

-Dynamic Content has functionality to auto-generate an editor for the settings for dynamic content.
-This still uses the editing system that was used in CMS 6; this system has some limitations that you should be aware of if you want to use the automatic editing functionality:
+Dynamic content can auto-generate an editor for the dynamic content settings.
+This system has some limitations that you should be aware of if you want to use the automatic editing functionality:

-• The media system introduced in CMS 7.5 is not supported.
-This means that it is not possible to automatically create editors to select a file, for example, an image.
+- The media system introduced in CMS 7.5 is not supported, which means you cannot automatically create editors to select a file, for example, an image.

-• There is no support for new content types introduced in CMS 7 and above, for example, Content Areas.
+- There is no support for content types introduced in CMS 7 and above, such as content areas.

 These limitations are only valid when you are using the auto-generated user interface.
-You can always create your own editorial user interface for your dynamic content to overcome most of these limitations.
+You can create your editorial user interface for your dynamic content to overcome most of these limitations.

 Develop dynamic content